contagon/handbook/handbook/1-work-of-salvation-and-exaltation.md

 ### 1.3.5 Gospel Learning and Teaching Support

-The Church supports individuals and families in their responsibility to learn the truths of the gospel and teach these truths to family members and others (see [Doctrine and Covenants 88:77–78, 118]; see also [2.2.3]).
+The Church supports individuals and families in their responsibility to learn the truths of the gospel and teach these truths to family members and others (see [Doctrine and Covenants 88:77–78, 118]; see also [2.2.3] in this handbook).

 ### 1.3.6 Service and Leadership Opportunities